Five Cartridges: Reception

 Five Cartridges won Frank Beyer great acclaim.
 Beyer, composer Joachim Werzlau, set designer Alfred Hirschmeier and cinematographer Günter Marczinkowsky were all awarded the Heinrich Greif Prize on 13 May 1961.

-Paul Cooke and Marc Silberman viewed the film as a classical anti-Fascist work, noting that it was rather a political statement than a war film.
+Paul Cooke and Marc Silberman viewed the film as a classical anti-Fascist work, noting that it was a political statement rather than a war film.
 Stefan Deines wrote that it was not surprising that Pierre - whose country, France, was the only one among those represented at Five Cartridges in which the communist party opted not to try and take power - was the one who left the group, and subsequently killed.
 They also noted other communist political influences on the plot, like when José chalks a message for the nationalist soldiers in which he asks them why they are fighting against their working-class brothers.
-In another scene, a Falanga officer tells his colleague, "If you could tell me how can the communists endure without water while we cannot, you will be promoted to General."
+In another scene, a Falange officer tells his colleague, "If you could tell me how can the communists endure without water while we cannot, you will be promoted to General."

 Seán Allan and John Sandford characterized the film as an "expressionist drama in which the lonely heroes are set against the inhuman landscape and an invisible enemy" and thus bearing "remarkable similarities" to the westerns of John Ford.